isc-projects/bind9/doc/notes/notes-9.19.17.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- Compiling with jemalloc versions older than 4.0.0 is no longer
+  supported; those versions do not provide the features required by
+  current BIND 9 releases. :gl:`#4296`

 - If the ``server`` command is specified, :iscman:`nsupdate` now honors
   the :option:`nsupdate -v` option for SOA queries by sending both the
   UPDATE request and the initial query over TCP. :gl:`#1181`

-- The client-side support of the EDNS EXPIRE option has been expanded to
-  include IXFR and AXFR query types.
-This enhancement enables
-  :iscman:`named` to perform AXFR and IXFR queries while incorporating
-  the EDNS EXPIRE option. :gl:`#4170`

-- Compiling with jemalloc versions older than 4.0.0 is no longer
-  supported; those versions do not provide the features required by
-  current BIND 9 releases. :gl:`#4296`

 Bug Fixes
 ~~~~~~~~~